kubernetes/community/sig-security/policy/kubernetes-policy-management.md

 # Security Mappings

-Policies act as a bridge between operations and security domains within cloud native organizations.
-This section discusses how Kubernetes policies map to other security functions and can provide the assurance of organizational security and compliance.
+Policies act as a bridge between operations and other security domains within cloud native organizations.
+This section discusses how Kubernetes policies map to these other security functions.

 ## Security Assurance

-A policy-based governance approach can be integrated with existing tools used by IT Operations personnel to realize various use cases to conform to enterprise operational standards and enterprise security requirements.
-In this section, we provide examples of such use cases.

 Security Assurance requires a holistic approach that addresses unique security requirements across all stages of the platform and application design and lifecycle, spanning the build, infrastructure, and runtime.
 As part of a secure development lifecycle, the first step is to develop a threat model for the platform and the workloads.

 ### Threat Modeling

 In an enterprise context, key risks can be mitigated by defining controls and policies in layers that can provide defense-in-depth.
 Enforcing policy controls, and governing them through sufficient monitoring is important in a dynamic cloud-native environment.
 Governance enforced via policies allows representation of best practices for various controls as policies that in turn result in controls being configured to the desired configuration state.
 Detection of policy violations e.g. Kubernetes workload configurations with root user and host access can feed into data for threat modeling exercises.
 In this manner, threat models are based on actual state and configurations, and policy violations identified can help enrich information based on which a threat model is produced.

-A policy based approach to managing Kubernetes clusters and workloads can help simplify managing vulnerabilities and threats within the 2Cs (containers and clusters) of the cloud native security model.
+A policy based approach to managing Kubernetes clusters and workloads can help simplify managing vulnerabilities and threats within the 2Cs of the cloud native security model that are in-scope (i.e. containers and clusters).
 It is important to define policies for workload isolation and segmentation so that the impact of vulnerabilities is contained and defenses are in place to  minimize the impact of such vulnerabilities.
 A policy management framework for Kubernetes should be derived from a clear security impact analysis of the threat model across all clusters and containers, and the images and configurations deployed for workloads.
 Security impact analysis requires understanding of the usage model for workloads, nodes, and clusters.
 Such information can be explicitly defined using metadata such as labels or annotations.
 The use of metadata can be governed using policies.
 For example, DevOps engineers creating a pod controller can label workloads that manage PCI sensitive data (ie cardholder data) to be considered a higher risk and critical asset.

 ### Security assurance in the delivery pipeline